sdleffler/luminance-rs/examples/README.md

     triangles are rendered or how fragment blending happens.
   - [03-sliced-tess](./03-sliced-tess): learn how to slice a single GPU geometry to dynamically select contiguous regions of it to render!
+  - [04-shader-uniforms](./04-shader-uniforms): send colors and position information to the GPU to add interaction with a simple yet colorful triangle!